neooffice/NeoOffice/README.txt

 Steps for building on Windows XP or Vista
 -----------------------------------------

 Although building on Windows will not work, in theory the Go-oo portion of the build supports building on Windows.
-Although we have not successfully build the Go-oo code using the NeoOffice makefile, we have listed the dependencies that we know of at the end of this file for anyone who may be interested in porting NeoOffice to Windows.
+Although we have not successfully built the Go-oo code using the NeoOffice makefile, we have listed the dependencies that we know of at the end of this file for anyone who may be interested in porting NeoOffice to Windows.

 1. Download and install Cygwin from http://www.cygwin.com/.
 When installing, be sure to enable installation of the following tools that Cygwin does not install by default: